flurinduerst/WPSeed/README.md

 #### Deployment
 * when deploying your website using a deployment-environment like [deploybot](https://deploybot.com/) or [deployHQ](https://www.deployhq.com/) run
+  * `npm install` to install the frontend-modules/vendors on the deployment-docker (`--no-spin` helps to keep the logfile clean)
   * `gulp` to compile assets
-  * `npm install --production` to install the frontend-modules/vendors on the staging
+  * Note: the `npm_modules` folder is not needed on the webserver itself.
+Vendors from npm_modules are compiled into `style.min.css` and `script.min.js`.

 ## Usage